arkel23/animesion/classification_tagging/README.md

 # IFA Classification Head

-We propose a simple change to the classification head that increases ViTs robustness against hyperparameters (mini-batch size), and increases performance for most settings, at relatively no additional computational cost, and which can be illustrated with the below figures:
+We propose a simple change to the classification head that increases ViTs robustness against hyperparameters (mini-batch size), and increases performance for most settings, at relatively almost no additional computational cost, and which can be illustrated with the below figures:

 ![](./data_exploration/figures/AnimesionSystemDiagramRO.png)